atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ![position parameter](../../screenshots/editor/coordinates/screen-point/position-parameter.jpg)

-you can define the position of the
+You can define the position of the

   - The position of the label in X and Y

   - The tooltip position :
-up / down...
+    - up
+    - down
+    - right
+    - left

   - Layer level
+    - Upgrade on : choose the other link that you want to see bellow this one
+    - Downgrade on : choose the other link that you want to see above this one